-Ch’ich eliwxih is the name for Mt.
-Seymour watershed, as well as the name of a village located at the mouth of Seymour River on the North Shore of Burrard Inlet.
-The meaning of Ch’ich eliwxih is unclear; one interpretation is that it may derive from the Skwxwú7mesh (Squamish) word “ch’ich” (pure land).
+Ch’ich eliwxih is the name for the Mt.
+Seymour watershed, as well as the name of a village located at the mouth of the Seymour River on the North Shore of səl̓ilw̓ət (Burrard Inlet).
+The meaning of Ch’ich eliwxih is unclear; one interpretation is that it may derive from the Skwxwú7mesh word “ch’ich” (pure land).

 The rich marine and terrestrial environment of Ch’ich eliwxih provided spiritual and physical nourishment for the people of the village.
 Those seeking spiritual training would have spent long periods in the mountain’s alpine areas, which were forbidden to most people.
 Higher elevations are places of power where water is pure and the landscape is relatively untouched.
 The waters flowing from Ch’ich eliwxih feed the nearby fishing location of Stitsma, located along the Seymour River.
 Today, people continue to fish for salmon in this location.

-During the summer, Skwxwú7mesh families harvested clams on beaches at the mouth of Seymour River, extending westward to Lynn Creek, a practice that is no longer viable do to development.
+During the summer, Skwxwú7mesh families harvested clams on beaches at the mouth of Seymour River, extending westward to Lynn Creek, a practice that is no longer viable do to land appropriations.
 Clams were dug using digging sticks and placed in open weave baskets.
-The abundant clam beaches in Burrard Inlet were important because the resource was limited elsewhere within Skwxwú7mesh territory.
-Men hunted deer in the area making sure to follow cultural rules dictating ways in which they could be hunted, cooked, and consumed.
-Almost all parts of the animal were used for food and clothing.
+The abundant clam beaches in səl̓ilw̓ət were important because the resource was limited elsewhere within Skwxwú7mesh territory.
+Men also hunted deer in the area making sure to follow cultural rules dictating access, and ways in which they could be hunted, cooked, and consumed.

 The bountiful resources available around Ch’ich eliwxih enabled the people to hold feasts, commonly referred to today as potlatches.
 Feasts and winter dances were held in the village longhouse that was estimated to be 200 feet long; it required six large fires for heat.
 Ceremonial practices continued at Ch’ich eliwxih despite a legislative ban enacted by the Canadian Government between 1884 and 1951 that made practicing Indigenous culture a criminal offence.